Satisfactory Academic Progress

 Bachelor and Master-Level Students

 Qualified bachelor or master-level courses in which the student originally received a grade of D or F are repeatable and are included in the calculation for SAP (retake course included in qualitative calculation; original and retake courses included in quantitative calculation).
+Certain conditions exist to be eligible for financial aid for a retake of a course in which the original grade was a D. Contact the Financial Aid Office for details.
 Repeated courses in which the original grade was C or higher earn zero hours and are not included in the student’s GPA, so they are not included in the SAP calculation and are not eligible for financial aid.

 Qualified doctoral courses in which the student originally received a grade of C, D, or F are repeatable and are included in the calculation for SAP (retake course included in qualitative calculation; original and retake courses included in quantitative calculation).
 Repeated courses in which the original grade was B or higher earn zero hours and are not included in the student’s GPA, so they are not included in the SAP calculation and are not eligible for financial aid.